edf7470/WeatherPoweredEmail/README.md

 This is why the weather app is so slow.

-To upgrade the application to use a better Wunderground key, and allow for less waiting time between API calls, edit the settings.py value WUNDERGROUND_KEY
+To upgrade the application to use a better Wunderground key, and allow for less waiting time between API calls, edit the settings.py values WUNDERGROUND_KEY with your (paid) key, and WUNDERGROUND_KEY_LEVEL with the plan level (Developer, Drizzle, Shower, Downpour).
+If the WUNDERGROUND_KEY_LEVEL is set to a 'higher' level than the KEY actually represents, the account will be locked temporarily and API calls will not receive proper responses.
+Use caution when editing these settings values.

 ## Good vs Bad Weather Logic:
 Looking at emailbody.txt, I decided that the weather conditions (rainy/snowy/sunny) were more